Rapid cargo verification with cosmic ray muon scattering and absorption tomography: Monte Carlo simulations

 Contraband materials can be disguised as legal materials in customs declarations to evade detection.
 Muon Scattering Tomography (MST) can verify the real density and atomic number of the material in the container, discriminate between different products, and allow customs officials to compare the actual contents of a shipping container with what is declared in the customs documentation.
 According to research~\cite{descalle2006analysis}, the mean cargo density is just under 0.2 g/cm$^3$.
 As a source of data for the selection of simulation scenarios one can use a PIERS (Port Import/Export Reporting Service) United States import data set.
 The sheer volume and complexity of the flow of commercial goods make it impractical to model every possible smuggling scenario.
 In this work, we have simulated scenarios of uniform cargo loading, which are most commonly used in international trade traffic.
 For the simulations we considered cargo materials in bulk form.
 The bulk density of a material is a combination of the density of solid particles, which includes occluded air, the density of the solids themselves, and the interstitial air.

-Data on the density of bulk materials we used in simulations were taken from Web Tech AutoWeigh Material Bulk Density Chart~\cite{webtech,bulk}.
+Table \ref{table:table1} presents the densities of bulk materials used in the modeling taken from~\cite{webtech,bulk}, as well as their evaluated chemical composition.
+The symbols H, O, C and other chemical symbols represent the elements hydrogen, carbon and corresponding elements of the periodic table.
+The chemical composition of air was taken from the predefined Geant4 Material Database.
+Due to factors like production technologies, regional differences, and processing techniques, it is challenging to obtain precise chemical compositions for bulk materials used in simulations.
+This variability impacts the accuracy of material differentiation.
+In practical scenarios wide database created while scanning of containers at border crossing points will be used for precise material characterization.